 The 1923 Lausanne Treaty, which ended the 1919-1922 Greco-Turkish War, decreed the compulsory exchange of religious minority populations in Greece and Turkey.
-As a result, almost a million and a half Orthodox Christians residing in Turkey and half a million Muslims residing in Greece were uprooted from the lands on which they lived for generations and were forcefully sent to the other country.
-The agreement not only caused a radical homogenization of the distribution of populations of the Near East, but also, marked a milestone in the nationalization and modernization processes of the two countries, thus reshaping the nationalist discourses, as well as the cultural and national identities of Greeks and Turks.
+As a result, almost a million and a half-Orthodox Christians residing in Turkey and half a million Muslims residing in Greece were uprooted from the lands on which they lived for generations and were forcefully sent to another country.
+The agreement not only caused a radical homogenization of the distribution of populations of the Near East but also, marked a milestone in the nationalization and modernization processes of the two countries, thus reshaping the nationalist discourses, as well as the cultural and national identities of Greeks and Turks.

-– Delegation of the European Union to Turkey – Ankara/Turkey
+– The delegation of the European Union to Turkey – Ankara/Turkey

-– Center for Advanced Studies in Music (MIAM) – Istanbul/Turkey
+– Center for Advanced Studies in Music – Istanbul/Turkey

 – Foundation for the Lausanne Treaty Emigrants – Istanbul/Turkey